How can we help you?

 To paste data from the clipboard history, follow these steps:

-1.Place the cursor where you want to paste the data, or select the text (object) you want to replace with the data from the clipboard.
+1.Place the cursor where you want to paste the data, or select the text (object) you want to replace with data from the clipboard.

-By default, the clipboard history window is placed next to the selected text or document object.
+By default, the Clipboard History window is placed next to the selected text or document object.
 To change the window's position, drag it by the title bar while holding down the left mouse button.

 When working with the clipboard history: